 Real Time Clock (RTC)

-Real-Time Clock products offer a diverse range of real-time clock (RTC) solutions for handheld and embedded applications.
+Real-Time Clock products offer a diverse range of real-time clock (RTC) solutions for networking and embedded applications.
+The primary function of RTC is to keep time and calendar data.

-- RTC with Integrated Crystal: The PT7C4337C provides high accuracy at low voltage (1.2 V) in a SOIC-16 standard package.
+- RTC with Integrated Crystal: The PT7C4337C provides high accuracy at low voltage (1.2 V) in a SOIC-16 standard package and the smallest 4mmX4mm DFN package.
 With its integrated crystal, it can help you reduce development and testing time, as well as simplify the overall testing process.

 - I2C and 3-Wire Interface RTCs: With their simple design, small footprint, and reduced pin count, these devices provide the lowest cost timekeeping solution.
 Available in a wide range of packages, including SOP, DIP, MSOP, TSSOP, and DFN.